What are the various types of headaches and their treatments?

 indicative of rebound headaches.

-- It is always on one side around the eye.
+- It is usually on one side around the eye.

 - During headache the eye gets red or there is watering of eye or nose or